BatemanOJ/Spike-Filtering-and-Detection/ReadMe.txt

-To run the code "XX" the following libraries must be installed:
+To run the code "Final Code.py" the following libraries must be installed:

 - numpy
 - spicy